mjasikowski/gpt-transcribe/README.md

 4. Tune the system prompt in `gptprompt` as you see fit
 5. Run the script: `bash transcribe.sh .`

+The default transcription and note language is English - if you wish to use a different one then you can specify it as the second parameter:
+`bash transcribe.sh . fr`

 Pro tip: You can record your calls to mp4 with OBS.

 This script was produced for personal during a sleepless evening, so it may contain errors.